camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-4. Repeat step 3 for the Paris cluster to configure the CoreDNS of Paris to redirect any DNS requests to the London DNS resolver for your chosen namespace, e.g. `camunda-london`.
+4. Repeat **Step 3** for the Paris cluster to configure the CoreDNS of Paris to redirect any DNS requests to the London DNS resolver for your chosen namespace, like `camunda-london`.

 5. Check that CoreDNS has reloaded for the changes to take effect before continuing.
-Make sure it contains `Reloading complete`.
+Make sure it contains `Reloading complete`:

 ```bash
 kubectl --context $CLUSTER_1 logs -f deployment/coredns -n kube-system